 Analysis / Bias

-In review, GQ primary reports on men’s fashion and lifestyle.
-They also occasionally report on politics with a left leaning bias such as this: Trump Promotes Conspiracy Theorist Who Says the President Is Like the “King of Israel”.
-This story is thoroughly sourced to credible publications such as the Washington Post and Pew Research.
-When reporting on conservatives, their is frequent use of emotional language such as this: How to Fix the Conservative Hijacking of the Supreme Court.
+In review, GQ primarily reports on men’s fashion and lifestyle.
+They also occasionally report on politics with a left-leaning bias, such as this: Trump Promotes Conspiracy Theorist Who Says the President Is Like the “King of Israel.”
+This story is thoroughly sourced from credible publications such as the Washington Post and Pew Research.
+When reporting on conservatives, there is frequent use of emotional language such as this: How to Fix the Conservative Hijacking of the Supreme Court.
 Editorially, GQ favors liberal policies and almost always reports negatively on the right.

 Overall, we GQ Magazine Left Biased based on story selection and editorial positions that usually favor the left.
-We also rate them High for factual reporting due to strong sourcing and a clean fact check record.
-(12/13/2016) (Updated D. Van Zandt 10/01/2019)
+We also rate them High for factual reporting due to strong sourcing and a clean fact-check record.
+(12/13/2016) (Updated D. Van Zandt 11/26/2022)

 Last Updated on November 26, 2022 by Media Bias Fact Check